Data Processing Addendum

 General Data Protection Regulation Data Processing Addendum for Services Agreement

-(European Economic Area, UK, Switzerland & Australia)
+(European Economic Area, UK, & Switzerland)

 - Applicable Law.
 Client represents and warrants that it has collected Personal Data it provides to Pop in accordance with all applicable law, including the GDPR.

 - Instructions from the Controller.
-Notwithstanding anything in the Agreement to the contrary, Pop will only Process Personal Data on documented instructions from Client, including with regard to transfers of Personal Data to a third country or an international organization, unless required to do so by European Union or Member State law to which Pop is subject.
+Notwithstanding anything in the Agreement to the contrary, Pop will only Process Personal Data on documented instructions from Client, including with regard to transfers of Personal Data to a third country or an international organization, unless required to do so by European Union, United Kingdom or Member State law to which Pop is subject.
 Pop will promptly inform Client if following Client instructions would result in a violation of applicable data protection law or where Pop must disclose Personal Data in response to a legal obligation (unless the legal obligation prohibits Pop from making such disclosure).

 - Confidentiality.
 Pop will restrict access to Personal Data to those authorized persons who need such information to provide the Services.
 Pop will ensure such authorized persons are obligated to maintain the confidentiality of any Personal Data.